 Landsat 8 OLI and MODIS data had to be mosaicked to seamlessly cover the area of Central Kalimantan.

 A boundary of Central Kalimantan, Indonesia, was created by using the data acquired from the Global Administrative Boundaries Spatial Database.
 Any regency that was outside of Central Kalimantan was omitted from the dataset.
-This modified dataset was used, as a shapefile in ArcGIS Desktop, to clip all other raster and vector files to the boundaries of Central Kalimantan, Indonesia.
+This modified dataset was used as a shapefile in ArcGIS Desktop to clip all other raster and vector files to the boundaries of Central Kalimantan, Indonesia.

 Slope and aspect products were derived from the mosaicked DEM using geoprocessing tools in ArcGIS Desktop.